EEAE - Student Transportation in Private Vehicles

 - The building principal or his/her designee has approved the activity;

-- A permission slip signed by each student’s parents has been received by the principal or his/her designee, granting permission for the student to participate in the field trip/activity and to ride in a privately-owned automobile;
+- A permission slip signed by the student’s parent(s) has been received by the principal or designee, granting permission for the student to participate in the field trip/activity and to ride in a privately-owned automobile;

-- The parent, employee or other adult driving the automobile is properly licensed to drive and has the automobile liability insurance required in the State of Oregon;
+- The parent, employee or other adult driving the vehicle is properly licensed to drive and has provided proof of insurance.
+Such insurance shall meet or exceed minimum requirements as established by the state of Oregon and as set by the district; and

 The district will develop procedures to implement this policy.